darwinia-network/crab-docs/docs/builders/integrations/bridges/eth/chainbridge.md

 }
 ```

 Now you can proceed to send the ERC721M token over the bridge to the target chain.
-In this case, remember that we'll do it from Moonbase Alpha to Kovan.
+In this case, remember that we'll do it from pangolin Alpha to Kovan.
 To transfer the ERC721M token over the bridge:

 1. Load the bridge contract address and click **At Address**
-2. Call the `sendERC721MoonToken()` function to initiate the transfer of ERC721M tokens originally minted in Moonbase Alpha by providing the destination chain ID (For this example we're using Kovan: `42`)
+2. Call the `sendERC721MoonToken()` function to initiate the transfer of ERC721M tokens originally minted in pangolin Alpha by providing the destination chain ID (For this example we're using Kovan: `42`)
 3. Enter the recipient address on the other side of the bridge
 4. Add the token ID to transfer
 5. Click **transact** and then MetaMask should pop-up asking you to sign the transaction.